ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

    Notice that this implementation in the taskflow uses Descartes to resample all waypoints and solves for that single raster again after a global Descartes has already been run.
 We will fix this later.

    ..
 Note:: The default starting joint state is likely to be in collision.
 This will cause all motion plans to fail.
 Try changing ``joint_3_u`` to about 1.57 to avoid this.
+If your selected region is too small and/or the waypoints are too far apart from each other, it may also fail to create a motion plan.
+We recommend lowering the point spacing to 0.010.

    ..
 Note:: When re-building your workspace, you may find it useful to only build the package you've edited instead of the entire workspace.
 You can do this by using the ``--packages-select`` flag with ``colcon``.